DontEatThemCookies/scriptsmgr/README.md

 Personal pet project with the goal of expanding my Bash knowledge.
 Not something with real-world applications or anything like that.
 It's exactly what its name describes.
 Full documentation is in doc.txt

+Tested on Raspberry Pi OS (based on Debian)

 ## Install
 ```sh
 curl -fsSL https://raw.githubusercontent.com/DontEatThemCookies/scriptsmgr/main/scriptsmgr.sh > scriptsmgr.sh